 Protecting the Precious Gift of Sight

 There’s no getting around it – as we age our eyesight diminishes.
 However, there is good news!
 You are in control of the attention paid to your precious gift of eyesight.
-Senior healthcare includes senior eyecare!
-That’s right, you can make sure you have proper treatment if you catch certain eye diseases early which may actually prevent the complete loss of sight.
+Senior healthcare includes senior eye care!
+That’s right, you can make sure you have proper treatment if you catch certain eye diseases early which may prevent the complete loss of sight.
 The following are the most common age-related visual ailments according to The Cleveland Clinic:

 - Presbyopia – slowly we lose the ability to see objects up close or very small print.
 People start noticing a change after age 35 or 40.
 If there are no other problems present, you may be able to treat this problem by wearing reading glasses or multifocal lenses.

-- Floaters – these are those tiny specs that float across the field of vision.
+- Floaters – These are those tiny specs that float across the field of vision.
 The fluid that fills your eyes has tiny strands that get stuck together and create “shadows” on your retina.
 These “shadows” are what we call floaters.
 Floaters become worrisome when you also see light flashes or lose your peripheral or side vision.
 See your doctor immediately if your floaters are accompanied by light flashes or loss of peripheral vision.
 Otherwise, they are a common result of aging.

 - Dry eyes – this condition occurs when the tear glands cannot produce enough tears or produce tears that are of low quality.
 Seeing your eye doctor is key because it may just be a matter of adding a humidifier to your home or using special eyedrops.
 Surgery may be needed, as well.

 - Excessive tearing – keep an eye, – no pun intended on having too many tears.
-This may come from being sensitive to light, wind or temperature changes.
+This may come from being sensitive to light, wind, or temperature changes.
 The medical term is Epiphora.
 Excessive tearing can sometimes be corrected as easily as shielding your eyes or wearing sunglasses.

 - Cataracts – these cloudy areas that form on the lens of your eyes may cause blurry vision.
 If they become a problem, they can usually be removed by having eye surgery.

-- Retinal disorders include: age-related macular degeneration, diabetes-related retinopathy, and retinal detachment.
+- Retinal disorders include age-related macular degeneration, diabetes-related retinopathy, and retinal detachment.
 All of these disorders involve the retina, which is a thin lining on the back of the eye.
 The retina picks up visual images that we see and passes the information to the brain.
 These disorders affect that process and must be treated by an eye doctor immediately.
 The treatments vary from surgery to nutritional supplement use, or the injection of medication.

 - Temporal Arteritis – is usually diagnosed in older women and involves the arteries of the temple and other areas of the body, as well.
 These arteries become inflamed and may be obstructed.
 This is a very serious eye disease that must be treated immediately.
-If you notice hip pain, scalp tenderness, chronic fever followed by a sudden loss of vision, see your doctor immediately.
+If you notice hip pain, scalp tenderness, or chronic fever followed by a sudden loss of vision, see your doctor immediately.

 There are many visual aids available if you have low vision or are suffering from gradual vision loss.